FAQ

 Here's another photo showing 26 helmets and armor outside Shepperton Design Studios in 1976.

 Above an interesting photograph from the collection of Andrew Ainsworth of a partly-made Hero helmet taken at his workshop in early 1976.
-Its missing the ears, mic tips and hasn't had the painted areas but is still close and is clearly made from white ABS.
+Its missing the ears, mic tips and painted detailing but given its made from white ABS its clearly a Hero.

 Above and below are four really nice photos of one of the original ANH Stunt helmets, this one the "Set for Stun" who got capped by Leia on the Tantive IV.